Applied AI

 • End-to-end testing with synthetic telemetry and simulated incidents to validate survey flows and RCA reasoning under controlled conditions.

-• Canary deployments and A/B testing of new agent behaviors to measure impact on survey quality and RCA accuracy without destabilizing production.
+• Canary deployments and A/B testing of new agent behaviors to measure impact on survey quality and RCA accuracy.

 • Chaos engineering focused on the agent orchestration layer to verify resilience to network partitions, broker outages, or data store failures.